 The UK formally left the European Union (EU) on 31 January 2020 and ceased to be an EU member state on that date.
-The departure is subject to a transition period lasting until the end of 2020 and the UK's future relationship with the EU is subject to ongoing negotiations.
+On 24 December 2020, the UK and EU reached an agreement on the terms for a future relationship from the end of the transition period on 31 December 2020.
+The agreement focused primarily on providing tariff and quota free trading of goods, and provided for a significant level of openness for trade in services and investment.
+The UK's future relationship with the EU is subject to ongoing negotiations.

-The company's trading divisions have assessed the implications of the UK's withdrawal from the EU on their business.
-The withdrawal is expected to have a limited impact on the company overall.
+The company's trading divisions assessed the implications of the UK's withdrawal from the EU on their business.
+The withdrawal had a limited impact on the company overall.
 The Metals division has significant volumes of aluminium and copper imported into the EU but low volumes of cross border movements between the UK and EU.
-Fiscal arrangements have been amended in EU countries where necessary to ensure that the company can benefit from the same or similar import regulations to those currently available to EU businesses.
+Fiscal arrangements were amended in EU countries where necessary to ensure that the company could benefit from the same or similar import regulations to those available to EU businesses.

-As the Brexit transition progresses the company will continue to monitor new developments and any further implications that may affect the company's business.
+The company will continue to monitor announcements from the UK and EU and consider any further implications that may affect the company's business.